 - Debt Free Adventure’s How Much Your Debt Costs You.
 A spreadsheet to help you figure out how much your debt costs in interest each month.
 Free.

-- DebtGoal.
+- SavvyMoney.
 An online debt reduction planning application.
 Like the “Weight Watchers of getting out of debt”.
-Free trial, then $14.95 a month.
+Free trial, or free for members of participating credit unions.

 - Shoeboxed.
 A receipt scanning and organization service.
 Mail in your receipts in prepaid envelopes and they do the rest.
 Monthly subscription.